cytokineking/Protein-Hunter/README.md

   ```

 ## 2️⃣ Refine your own designs!
-🛠️ You can provide your initial designs as input and further improve their structure by iteratively redesigning and predicting the structure.
+🛠️ You can provide your initial designs as input and further improve their structures by iteratively redesigning and predicting them.
 Repeat as needed for optimal results!

+See the code in `refiner.ipynb` for example usage.